LU014/AILMENT/README.md

 # README

-## EMC_CanML: A Novel Machine Learning Framework for Prediction and Analysis of Microbial Involvement in Colorectal Cancer
+## AILMENT: A Novel Machine Learning Framework for Prediction and Analysis of Microbial Involvement in Colorectal Cancer

 ### Workflow for you to conduct EMC_CanML step by step: